 Classic New England prep meets an American standard in the Vineyard Vines shirt.
 What does the lumberjack wear to Nantucket?
 It’s right here.

 Pros: Maybe it’s the faded colors or the embroidered spouting whale, but this shirt just screams the Northeast aesthetic.
-But lest you think that the company is breaking all the rules, this shirt still features a medium-weight cotton fabric and button-down placket and Oxford collar.
-Possibly just because of its WASPy association, we peg this as the most versatile shirt on the list, equally at home playing family-reunion football or jammed into a pair of khakis.
+But lest you think that the company is breaking all the rules, this shirt still features a medium-weight cotton fabric, button-down placket and Oxford collar.
+Possibly just because of its preppy associations, we’d peg this as the most versatile shirt on the list, equally at home playing family-reunion football or jammed into a pair of khakis for casual Friday.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.